phpcommunity/phptestfest.org/slides/README.rst

 The easiest way to run and preview these presentations using Hovercraft! is to use Docker_.
-From the ``slides/`` directory, run the following (replacing ``presentation-folder`` with the name of the slides folder you wish to preview):
+From the ``slides/`` directory, run the following (replacing ``presentation-name`` with the name of the presentation you wish to preview):

 .. code:: shell

-    docker run -it --rm -p "9000:9000" -v $PWD:/presentation phpcommunity/hovercraft presentation-folder/presentation.rst
+    docker run -it --rm -p "9000:9000" -v $PWD:/presentation phpcommunity/hovercraft presentation-name.rst

 Now, open http://localhost:9000 in your web browser and click through the slides!
 In the web browser, type "h" for the help console.